Non-Parametric Learning of Stochastic Differential Equations with Non-asymptotic Fast Rates of Convergence: Proofs of Sections and

 \firstRev{From a numerical viewpoint, we can solve problem \LearningProblemFinite exactly in closed form.
 Indeed, such a problem amounts to a finite semi-definite program in the variables $A \in \R^{Q n \times Q n}, B \in \R^{Qn \times 1}$, subject to $A \succeq 0$.}

-\firstRev{\textbf{Problem reformulation.} Recall that we are naturally, though implicitly extending the mapping $\Phi_Q$ to zero outside $D$, smoothly.
+\firstRev{\textbf{Problem reformulation.} Recall that we naturally extend the mapping $\Phi_Q$ in \eqref{eq:ab-with-phi} to zero outside $D$, and that we arbitrarily fix a smooth cut-off function $\chi$ to define $\CRh$, such as an easily numerically implementable mollifier, which amounts to an additional hyper-parameter.
 Thanks to the characterization form \cref{eq:ab-with-phi}, which is valid for every $(a,b) \in \CRh$, one easily shows that

 where

 and $U: [0,T]\times\R^n \to \R^{1 \times Q n}$ and $V: [0,T]\times\R^n \to \R^{Q n \times Q n}$ are defined as